New athlete Information

-CrossFit is an incredible, and proven general fitness training program, which has revolutionized and liberated modern fitness training.
+CrossFit is an incredible and proven general fitness training program, which has revolutionized and liberated modern fitness training.
 Our approach is different, but not hostile.
 Click HERE for an article describing our thoughts about CrossFit and our differences.
 Below are some bullet points on the ways our program differs.

 - Our Focus is outside performance, not gym performance: CrossFit is “the sport of fitness” – and gym numbers/exercises are paramount.
 We understand that for Mountain and Tactical Athletes, all that matters is outside performance.
-This allows us to constantly modify/change/improve our programing as we learn and evolve.
+This allows us to constantly modify/change/improve our programming as we learn and evolve.

-- Programming Detail: MTI training sessions, cycles and individual training plans are thoroughly periodized, programmed and designed.
+- Programming Detail: MTI training sessions, cycles, and individual training plans are thoroughly periodized, programmed and designed.
 Nothing is random about our training sessions.

 - Fluid Periodization: MTI mesocycles have a cyclic emphasis which rotates between strength, work capacity, Chassis Integrity, TAC SEPA (Tactical), endurance, climbing (Mountain) fitness and durability.
 To our knowledge, typical CrossFit programming does not deploy periodization or mesocycles of any type.

 - Bias toward Strength: MTI programming balances these fitness attributes as opposed to the work capacity emphasis of CrossFit programming.

 - Volume and Training Session Length: MTI daily session programming pushes more volume, and its training sessions are longer than typical CrossFit WOD’s.
 Most MTI training sessions are 60 minutes long, with endurance session extending to Sessions 120 minutes long.
 Many sport-specific training plans include 2-a-days.